silogen/kaiwo/docs/docs/admin/resource-monitoring.md

 ### `resourceMonitoring` field in KaiwoConfig

 Please see the [CRD documentation](../reference/crds/config.kaiwo.silogen.ai.md#kaiworesourcemonitoringconfig) for the available options for setting the runtime configuration for the resource monitoring.
 Changing these fields takes effect immediately.

+By default, `terminateUnderutilizingAfter` is set to 24 hours and `lowUtilizationThreshold` is set to 1 (percent).
+This means that if a workload reaches at least 1 % GPU utilization at least once over 24 hours, it will not be terminated.
+These values should most likely be changed to suit your environment.

 ## Terminating Underutilizing Workloads